JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 ERROR: UndefVarError: greet not defined
 ```

 In this case, we have to restart Julia.
+There are two ways how to exit Julia interactive session: using keyword shortcut `ctrl + D` or using the `exit()` function.
 Even though we can use the `greet()` function after the restart, we will not do it yet.
 The reason is that we would have to restart Julia again after making any changes to the package.
 Since this is not a convenient way to code, we will use the [Revise](https://github.com/timholy/Revise.jl) package.
 Even though it provides lots of convenient features, we will present only its basic use.
 First, we install it.

 ```julia
 (scripts) pkg> add Revise